Ghulam Muhammad Khan Mahar: Sardar Mahar

-He became sardar of Mahar tribe at the age of 21.
+He became sardar of Mahar tribe at the age of 37.
 He was involved in politics from 1964 to 1995, and during that period he became federal minister for several times.
 Khan died on 9 April 1995.
-After his death, his elder son Mohammed Bux Khan Mahar Minister of Sports Government of Sindh became the "Sardar" of Mahar tribe.
+After his death, his elder son Muhammad Bux Khan Mahar Minister of Sports Government of Sindh became the "Sardar" of Mahar tribe.
 SGM Sugar mill in village Waloo Mahar near Ghotki and Ghulam Muhammad Mahar Medical College in Sukkur were named after him.